WHAT IS MIGRANT SMUGGLING?

 WHY DOES MIGRANT SMUGGLING OCCUR?

-to make use of smuggling services.
+are willing to make use of smuggling services.

 WHERE DOES MIGRANT SMUGGLING OCCUR?

 Migrant smuggling affects all countries in the world, as countries of origin, transit and/or destination.
 Main smuggling routes include African routes towards North and Southern Africa and Asian routes towards Europe and the Middle East, or to wealthier countries in South-East Asia and the Pacific.
 Further routes head to Europe across the Mediterranean Sea, while land routes operate between Latin America and North America.
 In addition, smuggling can occur by air, undertaken with counterfeit or fraudulently obtained documents, or via hazardous overland journeys across deserts, mountains, lakes and rivers.
 Europol has reported that more than 90 per cent of irregular migrants entering the European Union use smuggling services at some

 Smuggled migrants are often young men.
 On some routes, notably in parts of South-East Asia, women comprise large shares of smuggled migrants.
 The gender composition of smuggled migrant flows may also be influenced by the circumstances driving their mobility.
 In particular, when persecution, insecurity and conflicts are drivers, families also resort to smugglers.
 Many smuggling flows also include unaccompanied or separated children, who are particularly vulnerable to deception and abuse by smugglers and others.
 Many migrants travel on their own, which can involve both regular and irregular border crossings.
 They may use smuggling services on an ad-hoc basis and only at the very moment when required.
 Other migrants rely on pre-organized migrant smuggling services.

 WHO ARE THE MIGRANT SMUGGLERS?